Set up

 The build

 Attach 4 wheels.
 Two to each 4040 piece.
+The wheel brackets will come in kits with all the fasteners included.

 Attach 2x end blocks on the seat side and 2x standard end caps caps to the other side to finish the pedal area.